ohmybash/oh-my-bash/plugins/fzf/README.md

 ## fzf plugin

-The fzf plugin enables fzf on bash
+The fzf plugin enables fzf keybindings and completions on bash.

 To use it, install [fzf](https://github.com/junegunn/fzf?tab=readme-ov-file#installation), add fzf